OYSTER FEST 2022 EVENT INFO

-Boat Living in a harbour city offers us the unique opportunity to travel by boat!
-The Alderney and Woodside ferries from Dartmouth drop you off at the Halifax Ferry Terminal which is about a 5 minute walk from the festival site.
-Check Halifax Transit (https://www.halifax.ca/transportation/halifax-transit) for more details on ferry service and schedule.
-The Kings Wharf Water Taxi can bring you to Bishops Landing (just one block from the festival site).
-Visit http://www.harbourtaxi.ca/ for more details on rates and how to book.
+Living in a harbour city offers us the unique opportunity to travel by boat!
+The Alderney and Woodside ferries from Dartmouth drop you off at the Halifax Ferry Terminal which is about a 10-minute walk (or corresponding bike/roll) from the festival site along the gorgeous harbourfront boardwalk.
+Check Halifax Transit for more details on ferry service and schedule.

 CODE OF CONDUCT

 Halifax Oyster Festival is a welcoming food and culture event!
 As a festival guest, you have a role in making this an accepting and inclusive environment for your fellow oyster lovers!
 All Coast hosted events have a zero-tolerance policy for harassment of discrimination of any kind.
 If you see something happening that shouldn’t be happening, please inform a festival staff member or volunteer.
 If you feel unsafe at any moment, please tell someone.
 There are festival volunteers and staff on site who are here to help you.
 Any individuals found in violation of our anti-oppression and zero-tolerance policy for harassment or discrimination may be removed from the festival grounds with no refund.

 It should go without saying, but be kind to those around you, including those shucking and serving you oysters, don’t bite the hand that feeds you!
 We are all here to celebrate what makes us unique in Atlantic Canada and sharing in a world class seafood product, we look forward to spending a shucking-good time with you all!